gremlin-orm/gremlin-orm/README.md

 <a name="findImplicit"></a>
 ### findImplicit(label, {props}, [callback])

-`.findImplicit` finds vertexes that are related to another vertex the same way the original vertex is.
+`.findImplicit` finds vertices that are related to another vertex the same way the original vertex is.

 ##### Arguments
 * `label`: Edge label string